Get buttery, fluffy gluten-free biscuits with a tender crumb in under an hour! Best of all, no cutting or rolling required!

 - Pour in the buttermilk and stir until a sticky batter forms.
 If the batter still seems too dry add a tablespoon or more of buttermilk until the gluten-free biscuits batter is thick and sticky.

-- Melt butter in the microwave, then pour the melted butter into the dish.
+- Melt butter in the microwave.

-- Pour biscuit dough ball into the baking pan on top of the melted butter.
-Using wet hands, spread the dough into an even layer.
+- Pour the melted butter over top of the biscuits.
 Some butter will run over the top of the dough which is totally normal.
-(Yay for buttery biscuits!)
+Cut the dough into 9 even squares.

 - Bake gluten-free biscuits in the middle rack of the oven for about 25-30 minutes, rotating the baking pan once during baking, until golden brown.